ntamas/gfam/doc/source/pipeline.rst

 The result of the overrepresentation analysis is saved into a human-readable text file that lists the overrepresented Gene Ontology terms in increasing order of p-values for each sequence.

-For the analysis of *A.thaliana* and *A.lyrata* sequences, we used the Benjamini-Hochberg method to control the FDR.
-The overall p-value threshold of the overrepresentation test was set to 0.05.
-Gene Ontology terms annotated to less than five domains were ignored as these terms have a very high probability of coming up as significant even by chance.

 .. _Gene Ontology: http://www.geneontology.org